Higher Lie characters and root enumeration in classical Weyl groups: Introduction

-If $n$ is odd, we can define higher Lie characters $\psi_{D_n}^C$ for all conjugacy classes $C$ in $D_n$; see Definition~\ref{def:psi_D}.
-If $n$ is even, there is no family of induced characters that satisfies Definition~\ref{def:hLc}.
-However, Definition~\ref{def:psi_D} can still be used for odd $k$.
-We then have the following improvement of Theorem~\ref{t:Dn-higher}.
+Furthermore, if $n$ is odd, we can define higher Lie characters $\psi_{D_n}^C$ for all conjugacy classes $C$ in $D_n$; see Definition~\ref{def:psi_D}.
+If $n$ is even then there is no family of induced characters that satisfies Definition~\ref{def:hLc}, but Definition~\ref{def:psi_D} can still be used for odd $k$.
+We therefore have the following improvement of Theorem~\ref{t:Dn-higher}.

-\begin{theorem} Let $k$ and $n \ge 2$ be integers such that $n$ or $k$ is odd.
+\begin{theorem} Let $k$ and $n \ge 1$ be integers which are not both even.
 Then

 \end{theorem}